Pitt-Cognim-Lab/IdentifyingNetworksUsingSearchlightMVPA/README.md

    - After getting the components I threshold the values to get which voxels were significant part of the component.
 I did that by getting the mean and standard deviation.
 The voxels that were included had value that were 3 standard deviation far from mean. [ref: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5594474/]

    - I get the components from here and save them as csv files.
-The I use [general_write2afni](https://github.com/Pitt-Cognim-Lab/Searchlight/blob/main/general_write2afni.m) script to save these components in afni (PS: I make changes in it according to the requirement, so double check before running).
+The I use [general_write2afni](https://github.com/Pitt-Cognim-Lab/IdentifyingNetworksUsingSearchlightMVPA/blob/main/general_write2afni.m) script to save these components in afni (PS: I make changes in it according to the requirement, so double check before running).

-   - After that to make sense of the components I calculated the confusion matrices for each component using this [code](https://github.com/Pitt-Cognim-Lab/Searchlight/blob/main/Component_cluster_confusion_matrix.m).
+   - After that to make sense of the components I calculated the confusion matrices for each component using this [code](https://github.com/Pitt-Cognim-Lab/IdentifyingNetworksUsingSearchlightMVPA/blob/main/Component_cluster_confusion_matrix.m).
 Here are the results for that.
 There are 7 components right now.
-The components are present on the server at "smb://data.lrdcfile.pitt.edu/project/Coutanche/Shared/Projects/Searchlight/Component_maps/"
+     // The components are present on the server at "smb://data.lrdcfile.pitt.edu/project/Coutanche/Shared/Projects/Searchlight/Component_maps/"

+-----------------------------------------updated till here-------------------------------------------------------------------

 Confusion Matrices for all the clusters in each component: